 Some filters, like the Aquasana 10-Year Whole House Filter, allow you to incorporate a salt-free water softener right into your filtration system.
 Aquasana also offers an optional UV filter upgrade that is beneficial for removing bacteria, parasites, and viruses from your drinking water.
 Not everyone will need these extras, but your water test will tell you if they’re necessary.

 Another critical factor to consider is the water flow rate of the system you are looking at.
-For example, House Master system discussed above can only provide 10 gallons of filtered water per minute.
+For example, the Home Master system discussed above can only provide 10 gallons of filtered water per minute.
 For families that don’t consume a lot of water, this may not be an issue.
-However, if you have a large family, or you like to run your dishwasher or washing machine at the same time someone is using the shower, you will want to go with a system that offers a higher flow rate.
-The Express Water filter can provide .25 gallons of filtered water per second, so you should never experience any issues with a reduction in water pressure when using this system.
+However, if you have a large family, or if you like to run your dishwasher or washing machine at the same time someone is using the shower, you will want to go with a whole house water filter that offers a higher flow rate.
+The Express Water filter can provide an astounding .25 gallons of filtered water per second, so you should never experience any issues with a reduction in water pressure when using this system.

 The longevity of the filter cartridge is also an important consideration.
-Some systems, like the Express Water and the 3-M Aqua Pure, will filter as much as 100,000 gallons of water before a filter change is required.
+Some systems, like the Express Water and the 3M units reviewed above, will filter as much as 100,000 gallons of water before a filter change is required.
 With that capacity, the average family of four could go for about a year in between filter changes.
-On the other hand, systems like the iSpring 2-Stage model require a filter change every 50,000 gallons, so the family of four would likely go through at least two filter changes per year.
+On the other hand, systems like the iSpring 2-Stage model require a filter change every 50,000 gallons, so that same family of four would likely go through at least two filter changes per year.